 Look for new networking opportunities.
 Not talking about the weekly random business people mix that is available in most places with lousy wine and worse conversation.
 Most regular events have gone online.
 Join some topic-related Facebook groups and be visible and supportive within the comments.
 Get on LinkedIn if you don’t have an account yet.
 There are active and related special groups that you can join to find others looking for what you do.

-Use the time to plan – If you have been lax about marketing for a while, it has likely caught up with you.
+Use the time to plan.
+If you have been lax about marketing for a while, it has likely caught up with you.
 Write down where you need to be visible for the next six months.
 Then get started on making that happen.
 Look back at which activities brought you the best/most business.
 Are you still doing those things?

 Experiment with a new social channel.
 If you know you have a younger audience, try Snapchat for a few weeks and see how it goes.
 LinkedIn for professionals and the B2B crowd should go without mentioning, but I’m always surprised at how many companies still aren’t using it regularly, especially for optics.
 Adding backlinks from those high ranking social channels will also help to lift your SEO.

 Co-market with a related group.
 Partner up and have some fun with a joint reach effort.

 Volunteer.
 Spend time with some kids in need or help restock the local food pantry.
 You’ll feel better being productive, even if for someone else’s benefit.

 Refresh your product photos.
 Use the same filter treatment on all of them and repost them.
 Product shots get tired quickly.
 If yours are older, use some of that open time to address this.